robashton/blog/input/pages/My relationship with SOLID - The big O/content.markdown

 This changes the very face of things, this changes how we build software - and it means that a strict adherence to OCP becomes largely a thing restricted to stodgy enterprise environments that are slow moving, uncompetitive and slow to get things done (and they're welcome to it)

-The true future of OCP is in building these open source little packages that are easily changed or forked, and in that we can find an elegance and simplicity that I find quite happy-making.
+The true future of OCP is in building these open source little packages that are easily changed or forked, and in that we can find an elegance and simplicity that I find quite pleasing.

+If we're forking a module and sticking a new version on it, we're saying that it is no longer the same as the old module, it is new code and the old code still exists too.

 **Where OCP makes sense**